erm/minibin/README.md

 - Add pagination for restful API pastes
 - Replace current search with better fulltext search
 - Add random string identifiers for pastes
+- Fix the config structure and redo the example config

 # Requirements